7 Best Vulnerability Scanning Tools & Software for 2025

 Wiz provides specialized vulnerability scanning for multi-cloud, Platform-as-a-Service (PaaS), Kubernetes containers, and other cloud infrastructure without affecting business operations or stealing resources from active workloads and processes.
 It natively connects to virtualized resources to provide hyper-focused vulnerability detection for the newest classes of IT assets.

 Wiz doesn’t publicly list pricing but does offer custom pricing quotes based on the number of billable cloud workloads running in an environment.
-The AWS marketplace lists starting prices for 12-month contracts for the Cloud Infrastructure Security Platform as $24,000 for Wiz Essentials and $38,000 for Wiz Advanced with cloud detection and response and other capabilities.
+The AWS marketplace lists starting prices for 12-month Cloud Infrastructure Security Platform contracts as $24,000 for Wiz Essentials and $38,000 for Wiz Advanced with cloud detection, response, and other capabilities.

 • Native cloud connections to AWS, Azure, Google, Oracle, and Alibaba